IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 - What you did and how quickly you acted when the situation changed.

-- In the case of estate, trust, or corporate return, the IRS will also consider who had the sole authority to execute the return or make a deposit or payment.
+- In the case of an estate, trust, or corporate return, the IRS will also consider who had the sole authority to execute the return or make a deposit or payment.

 Again, you need to provide proof of your claims.
 Here are some examples of documents that you might use: